 While some people believe that leaving dogs in crates all day is cruel, isn’t it preferable to your dog swallowing something they can’t digest and needing surgery or even passing away?
 Until you’ve found another method for controlling your dog’s separation anxiety, crate training can be a lifesaver.

-Learn more about how to crate train an adult dog here.
+Learn more about how to crate train an older dog with separation anxiety here.

 You may want to enlist the help of a Certified Applied Animal Behaviorist (CAAB or ACAAB), a board-certified veterinary behaviorist (Dip ACVB), or a Certified Professional Dog Trainer (CPDT) to create a plan that will help your dog get used to being alone.
 These techniques are often required for dogs who have moderate to severe separation anxiety.